medival/movie-troopers/README.md

 # Description
-movie-troopers - is a movie explorer using Themoviedb API
+movie-troopers - is a movie explorer using Themoviedb API and Bootstrap v.4.5

 A submission Dicoding from class "Front-End End Web Development". submission has been accepted and repos still in development